 Token models offers different levels of decentralization.
 Tokens are assets with ownership settled via blockchain based protocols.
 The token itself, issued as credits on public/private keys pairs on the blockchain, have the characteristics of censorships resistance and decentralization this technology brings.
 However, what this token represents can vary.
 Some tokens are merely private keys representing ownership in a protocol yet to be launched.
 Some represents special rights in otherwise normally functioning companies, in the same way as the Bitcoin protocol token represents the right to use the Bitcoin network.

 The decentralization of critical internet infrastructure is the most promising aspect of this technology (at least in the authors opinion).
 Calling Bitcoin a token in line with the long tail of tokens is almost an insult.
 The architecture, decentralization and ecosystem of bitcoin is a lot more secure and developed than most other tokens.
 This shows from the experience of Blockstack in its work on a decentralized DNS, the BNS or Blockchain Naming System.
 Blockstack migrated to bitcoin from the protocol token Namecoin, due to the lack of security and stability on the Namecoin network.
-They concluded that the superior security and stability of the Bitcoin blockchain was vital for the development of their decentralized internet (as well as supporting many other public-blockchains upon which there system could potentially anchor to, like Ethereum).
+They concluded that the superior security and stability of the Bitcoin Blockchain was vital for the development of their decentralized internet.

 Types of Tokens